Thursdays 2:00-4:00 pm and by appointment

 PhD in Comparative Literature – The Graduate Center, CUNY (2019)

 MA in Modern Languages, Literatures, and Translation – Sapienza Università di Roma (2012)

-Dr. Battista’s research interests include: early modern European culture, with a special focus on Anglo-Italian relations; the interplay between historical narrative and fictional literature, particularly tragedy; translation studies; Renaissance Venetian diplomacy; Second Language Acquisition.
-He has recently (2019) defended his doctoral dissertation entitled “Staging English Affairs in Early Modern Italy: History, Politics, Drama,” and is currently reworking it into a book manuscript.
+Fabio Battista’s research interests include: early modern European culture; the interplay between historical narrative and fictional literature, particularly tragedy; translation studies; theatre history; Renaissance Venetian diplomacy; Second Language Acquisition.
+His doctoral dissertation, “Staging English Affairs in Early Modern Italy: History, Politics, Drama,” (2019) investigates the transmission of knowledge and the fictionalization of facts across the European continent, with a particular attention to the Anglo-Italian case.
 He has been the recipient of an Andrew W. Mellon Dissertation Fellowship awarded by the American Council of Learned Societies (2018-2019) and is also active as a professional translator.

 “Death of a Stateswoman: Elizabeth Tudor and the Critique of Female Rule in La regina statista d’Inghilterra (1668).”
 Italica 96.4 (Winter 2019).

 “Cronaca del Monastero delle Clarisse di Perugia.”
 Brill Encyclopedia of the Medieval Chronicle (2016).

 “Ricordanze del Monastero di Santa Lucia in Foligno (1424-1786).”
 Brill Encyclopedia of the Medieval Chronicle (2016).